Aaron-Zhao/git-cookbook/README.md

 $ git rebase --abort
 $ git merge --abort

-# to resolve rebase conflicts, first resolve any code conflicts by either accepting their or your chanages
+# to resolve rebase conflicts, first resolve any code conflicts by either accepting their or your changes
 # then add those files to staging, you can see them by $ git status
 $ git add .
 # after that continue rebasing
 $ git rebase --continue
-# if all you code changes are replaced (by their changes), just skip rebase and apply your code changes manually after that
+# if all you code changes are replaced by their changes, skip rebase and apply your changes manually
 $ git rebase --skip
-# updat remote with
+# update remote with
 # force push local branch to remote, only if you're the only one working on the branch
 $ git push -f <remote> <branchName>
 # force with lease otherwise